contactandyc/another-c-library/2_timing.md

 double timer_sec(timer_t *t);
 ```

 Notice that timer.h doesn't mention how it is going to be implemented in any way.
-It simply names functions in a way that are useable and describes what they do.
+It simply names functions in a way that is useable and describes what they do.

 I usually copy the .h (header file) to a similarly named .c (implementation file) and then fill in the details.